shahaf2284/Final_Degree_Project/README.md

 ## policies
 * LRU (Least Recently Used) is a cache eviction algorithm that removes the least recently accessed item when the cache is full
 * LFU (Least Frequently Used) is a cache eviction algorithm that removes the least frequently accessed item when the cache is full.
 * First-In-First-Out (FIFO): In FIFO, the first item that was added to the cache is the first one to be removed when the cache reaches its limit.
-It follows a strict queue-like behavior.
+It follows a strict queue-like behavior. - [book Data Structures & Algorithms in Java, 138-139](https://everythingcomputerscience.com/books/schoolboek-data_structures_and_algorithms_in_java.pdf)
 * Random Replacement: This policy selects a random item from the cache to evict when needed.
 It's simple but lacks any specific strategy.
 * Most Recently Used (MRU): MRU evicts the most recently accessed item when the cache is full.
 It assumes that the most recently accessed item is the most likely to be accessed again soon.
 * Adaptive Replacement Cache (ARC): ARC combines elements of both LRU and LFU to adapt to changing access patterns.
 It dynamically adjusts its behavior based on recent access history.